phrugsa-limbunlom/phrugsa-limbunlom/README.md

 ## About Me
-✨ AI enthusiast deeply interests in AI-driven solutions and AI-powered product development.
-Having hands-on experience implementing models for regression and classification problems, including financial forecasting, image classification, and biochemical production.
-Now, eager to design sophisticated AI workflows for generative and automation tasks using Generative AI and AI agents, while also exploring world models to tackle reasoning challenges.
+✨ I am deeply interested in AI-driven solutions and AI-powered product development.
+I have hands-on experience implementing machine learning and deep learning models to solve regression and classification problems, including financial forecasting (RNN-based GANs), image classification (CNN), and biochemical production (Random Forest, XGBoost, SVM).
+I am now eager to design sophisticated AI workflows for generative and automation tasks using Generative AI and AI agents.
+I am also interested in exploring world models to tackle reasoning challenges, specifically the cognitive function in current models.

+## Work Experience

 💻 Software engineer (backend) implements microservices and API integration for robust and scalable software.